How to configure an .htaccess file on Web Hosting Classic

 :

-Create a PHP file containing the following content to redirect http://URLexample/index.php/
+Create a PHP file with the following content to redirect http://URLexample/index.php/

 .htaccess